-Please use the online form to apply.
+Please download the application form by clicking ‘apply now’ on the right hand side of this page.
 While preparing a proposal, please contact Dr Steven Colburn (Steven.Colburn@chase.ac.uk) if you have any queries as to the process.
 Once submitted, your proposal will be considered by the CHASE Training and Development Group and assessed against the criteria above.
-The TDG will also consider how your proposal fits with existing training provided by CHASE, CHASE institutions and non-HEI partners.
+The group will also consider how your proposal fits with existing training provided by CHASE, CHASE institutions and non-HEI partners.

 CHASE is committed to making training materials available from each funded training event.
 Sessions will ideally be filmed to uploaded to the CHASE Virtual Research Environment (VRE) or at least captured through the provision of training materials and reflective blog posts on the CHASE VRE.